 MONITORING NEW YORK’S HEALTH WORKFORCE

-Currently, CHWS monitors seven licensed professions, including: physicians, registered nurses, dentists, dental hygienists, nurse practitioners, physician assistants and midwives.
-CHWS collects information from these professionals at license renewal as well as from secondary data sources.
-Annually, CHWS develops and disseminates reports and research briefs summarizing this information.
-For more information on this project, contact Robert Martiniano, email@example.com.
+Currently, CHWS monitors seven licensed professions, including voluntary surveying of physicians, registered nurses, dentists, dental hygienists, physician assistants and midwives and a mandatory survey of nurse practitioners.
+CHWS collects information from these professionals at license renewal as well as from secondary data sources, including Medicaid claims data.
+Annually, CHWS develops and disseminates reports and research briefs summarizing these data.
+For more information on this project, contact Nafin Harun at email@example.com.

 HEALTH WORKFORCE TRACKING REPORT